Design and Technology (D&T) KS3: Marking shapes on metal

 This short film demonstrates a variety of techniques that can be used to mark out most shapes on metal.

 These techniques can be used for a huge range of RMT, product design and engineering applications and across many D&T projects.

 - The differences and similarities between marking on metal and on wood and plastics.

 - The importance of accurate marking out as a basis for project quality control.

-- Are there any differences between marking out on steel as opposed to, for example on copper, aluminium or brass?
+- Are there any differences between marking out on steel as opposed to, for example, copper, aluminium or brass?